carmecorbi/TFM-carme/detection/heatmaps/README.md

 ## Pipeline Overview

-1. Player-wise Gaussian Heatmap Generation (per team)
+1. Player-wise Gaussian Heatmap Generation (per team) Players annotations are converted into heatmaps to provide spatial context for the ball detector.
+For each     frame:
+   -
-2. Temporal Encoding with 3D CNNs
+3. Temporal Encoding with 3D CNNs
-3. Multimodal Fusion for YOLO Input
+4. Multimodal Fusion for YOLO Input